Vatican.va: History

 As the Roman Curia began adopting computers and other offline technology in the late 1980s, the idea for establishing an Intranet of ecclesiastical documents took hold.
 Led by the PCSC, the initial plan was to have Bayard Presse run a database first in Latin America called La Red Informática de la Iglesia en América Latina (RIIAL) and then spread to other countries with content provided in their respective languages.
 However the idea was scrapped due to high costs and the cheaper prospect of the then-emerging Internet.
 Pope John Paul II himself issued "The Christian Message in a Computer Culture" in 1990, the first Papal document on the role of computer technology, which gave guidance on the purpose of digital communication by the Church.
 Archbishop John Patrick Foley, appointed president of the PCSC by the pope in 1984, would thus develop the Vatican website on the remains of RIIAL and with the pope's message in mind.
 Foley would also see to the granting of the .va top-level domain in September 1995, which was to be used on all official URLs of the Holy See.

 In 1991, Cardinal Rosalio Castillo Lara enlisted American Franciscan sister Judith Zoebelein to direct computer installations in the Vatican.
 Zoebelein, along with Foley and press office director Joaquín Navarro-Valls formulated the idea for the Vatican website in 1994.
 Despite initial hesitance among some key members of the Vatican, Navarro-Valls successfully pitched the idea of a Vatican website to the pope.
 Vatican.va was thereafter launched on Christmas Day, 1995.
 The site was very simple in the beginning with only an email address, an image of John Paul II, and the text of his Urbi et Orbi of that Christmas.
 Nevertheless, it attracted at least 300,000 people from 70 countries in its first 48 hours.
-It is difficult to tell the subsequent history of the website between its launch and its revamp on March 1997, the latter date being the first version of the website archived by the Wayback Machine on 30 January 1998.
+It is difficult to tell the subsequent history of the website between its launch and its revamp in March 1997, the latter date being the first version of the website archived by the Wayback Machine on 30 January 1998.
 During the final year of this period, the website was temporarily suspended in preparation of the major revamp released on 27 March 1997.
 In this new revision, the website would now include more than 1200 texts by Popes Paul VI, John Paul I and John Paul II in six languages.
 200 email addresses of the .va domain were also introduced for communication with and within the Holy See.
 The background texture of the website resembled parchment paper, "which was chosen perhaps to symbolize the Church's ancient history."